 Under Art.
 82 EPC, as under R. 13.1 PCT, the application must relate to one invention only or to a group of inventions so linked as to form a single general inventive concept.
-The second of these alternatives, i.e. the single-concept linked group, may give rise to a plurality of independent claims in the same or different categories.
+The second alternative, i.e. the single-concept linked group, may give rise to a plurality of independent claims in the same or different categories (see also R. 43(2) EPC).

 In W 5/92 the board considered it to be implicit in the definition of R. 13.1 PCT that the "invention" be considered in the broadest sense.
 Thus, according to the former PCT Search Guidelines VII-5 (PCT Gazette No. 30/1992, Sec.
 IV; No. 29/1993, Sec.
-IV; for similar guidance see now para.
-10.04 ff.
-PCT International Search and Preliminary Examination Guidelines, as in force from 1.11.2011), the mere fact that an international application contained claims of different categories or several independent claims of the same category was in itself no reason for objection on the grounds of lack of unity.
+IV), the mere fact that an international application contained claims of different categories or several independent claims of the same category was in itself no reason for objection on the grounds of lack of unity (see now guidance in para.
+GL/ISPE 10.01 ff.
+PCT International Search and Preliminary Examination Guidelines, as in force from 1.1.2019).

 R. 44(1) EPC and R. 13.2 PCT provide that where a group of inventions is claimed in a European/international application, the requirement of unity of invention is fulfilled only when there is a technical relationship among those inventions involving one or more of the same or corresponding special technical features.